 -

 Scalability: ViTs are highly scalable and can benefit from larger datasets and model sizes.
-ViT MAEs leverage this scalability to learn powerful representations from massive amounts of unlabeled data.
+ViT MAEs make use of this scalability to learn powerful representations from massive amounts of unlabeled data.

 -